Philomena892/AndreevMoek/README.md

 In the folder `CBS` a version of the CBS - short for Constraint Based Search - algorithm can be found.
 To use our CBS first install asprilo and the asprilo visualizer (https://github.com/potassco/asprilo-seminar)

+### Our cost functions

+lowlevel: sum of costs (the time of every move is added up and makes up the cost)

+lowlevel_greedy: sum of conflicts (all the conflicts are counted  and make up the cost)

 # Usage of our CBS implementation:
 ```
 usage: node.py [-h] [-b] low_level input